Makiki Winds Apartments

 No analysis available

-Searched remarks for terms like 'parking fee', 'monthly parking', '$', or 'parking rental' and found no references.
-No evidence to determine a parking fee amount from these remarks.
+Searched remarks for 'parking fee', 'monthly parking', '$', and 'parking rental' and found no references.
+No information to determine a monthly parking fee from the public remarks.

 No analysis available